 Other Activities That Support Release and Grasp Skills

 If your baby is having a hard time with voluntary release, practice other lower level fine motor skills that typically come before voluntary release.
-This includes:
+Use a variety of objects during everyday activities to get in regular practice.
+Some good ideas to try include:

 - Reaching and grasping toys